tammet/nlpsolver/README.md

     ./nlpserver.py

-The server initializes Stanza, reads relevant data to shared memory for gk use and starts up a local server (default port 8080) used by the nlpsolver to call Stanza without the need to re-initialize it for each call.
+The server initializes Stanza, reads relevant data to 3 gigabytes of shared memory for gk use and starts up a local server (default port 8080) used by the nlpsolver to call Stanza without the need to re-initialize it for each call.

 Then call nlpsolver with a natural language text ending with a question, like